June 24 – 27 2022

-On June 24-25, 2021, we are hosting the seventh annual University of Youth Power via Zoom, a for-youth-by-youth social justice conference that is modeled after a college experience.
+On June 24-27 2022, we are hosting the eighth annual University of Youth Power IN PERSON, a for-youth-by-youth social justice conference that is modeled after a college experience.
 UYP is the premier youth peer leadership conference that provides Youth Peer Advocates and change agents the opportunity to build skills and expand their professional network.
 Young people ages 18 to 30 can register for this for-youth-by-youth social justice conference with a major of Peer Advocacy, Systems Advocacy, Recovery Advocacy with a specialty track for 14-24 year old’s called Disability Leadership.

 For parents/caregivers of youth attending UYP under the disability Leadership major, click here for Foundations for Leadership information

 We encourage the education and empowerment of young people with social, emotional, behavioral health, and cross-system challenges by offering scholarships to the University of Youth Power (UYP).
 Youth, young adults, and Youth Peer Advocates, ages 14-30, that exemplify leadership qualities are encouraged to apply for a scholarship.
 If selected for a scholarship, you can attend UYP for FREE.

 Ken Nwadike, Jr., peace activist, motivational speaker, and video journalist known as the Free Hugs Guy online will present the Power of Positive Human Interaction and Ways to Bridge the Racial Divide.
 This keynote aims to create unity, civility, and build a more diverse and inclusive culture through positive human interaction.

 Panel Discussion & Performance